 How workers are exposed

 Anyone who repairs, renovates, or demolishes older buildings in B.C. is at risk of inhaling asbestos fibres.
 Found in dozens of items in older buildings, asbestos breaks down into small fibres as it ages or when it is disturbed.
-Touching or moving it releases the fibres into the air, where they can linger for hours.
+Touching or moving asbestos in homes as part of a renovation or demoliton releases the fibres into the air, where they can linger for hours.

 Workers with the highest risk of inhaling the asbestos fibres include: